JeffSpies/windows-setup/README.md

 ## Node

 In WSL, follow the instructions [here](https://github.com/nvm-sh/nvm) to install node via the nvm package manager.
+In Windows, install [this](https://github.com/coreybutler/nvm-windows).